IBM/aspera-cli/README.md

    conf echo @json:"{\"url\":\"https://...\"}"
   ```

-On Windows, `cmd.exe` is typically used to start .
+More details: on Windows, `cmd.exe` is typically used to start .
 `cmd.exe` handles some special characters: `^"<>|%&`.
 Basically it handles I/O redirections (`<>|`), shell variables (`%`), multiple commands (`&`) and handles those special characters from the command line.
 Eventually, all those special characters are removed from the command line unless escaped with `^` or `"`.